NelsonHMalbone/pythonMegaCourse/README.md

-working on a edit section still its been a few days. before this commit we got a error a type error on line 70 which is just -existing_category_list because we are looking for a number in not a string its erroring because it dont see a number
+working on a edit section still its been a few days. before this commit we got a error a type error on line 70 which is just -existing_category_list because we are looking for a number in not a string its erroring because it dont see a number adjust the input for numbers to only accept nums or ints. prints out a dictionary with a key and value.